ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 The ch12_3.cpp is written in assembly for AsmParser test.
 You can check if it will generate the obj.

-.. [#] On a platform with cache and DRAM, the cache miss cost serveral tens time of instruction cycle.
+.. [#] On a platform with cache and DRAM, the cache miss cost serveral tens
+       time of instruction cycle.
 The compiler engineers work in the vendor of platform solution spend much effort try to reduce the cache miss for speed.
 Reduce code size will cut down the cache miss frequency too.

+.. [#] See book Computer Architecture: A Quantitative Approach (The Morgan
+       Kaufmann Series in Computer Architecture and Design)